Get to know Cai Be Floating Market

 If you want to venture into more narrow bodies of water, you can always ask for a tour of narrow canals.
 Done in wooden sampan boats and adeptly steered by riverside denizens; you will see small canals; authentic “monkey bridges” and rivulets that you’d never be able to explore with a larger vessel.
 Additionally, you may like to wear a Vietnamese conical hat (“non la”) and pose for some great photos, which adds enjoyment for everyone involved.

 We also bet that you will like to walk through orchard gardens to the beautiful lotus tea house for the real South West folk music that locally called “Don Ca Tai Tu”.
 The people here are all very friendly and warm; so you can talk with, interact and share some great photos for the meeting moments.

-For those who are into the quiet and peaceful atmosphere; visiting Cai Be Floating Market in the afternoon is a great option as you stay at Mekong homestay.
-It is best to go around from 16:00 PM when the sunlight will be more gentle.
-You will be able to gaze at the tranquil beauty of riverside villages; explore daily activities of local people and admire sunset on the river.
+For those who are into the quiet and peaceful atmosphere, visiting Cai Be Floating Market in the afternoon is a great option as you stay at Mekong homestay.
+It is best to go around from 4 PM when the sunlight will be more gentle.
+You will be able to gaze at the tranquil beauty of riverside village, explore daily activities of local people and admire sunset on the river.

 4. Best time to visit Cai Be Floating Market

-Every morning, hundreds of boats gather here to trade their local products, mainly fruit, creating a bustling fair.
-Unlike the other big floating markets in the region; Cai Be is a retail market and it ends around mid-day; so try to visit it early or miss its vibrancy.
-If you seek for the authentic local life; experience the market at the most exciting moment and catch the liveliest scenery; you should get up early and come here before 8:00 A.M.
+Every morning, hundreds of boats gather here to trade their local products, mainly fruits, creating a bustling fair.
+Unlike the other big floating markets in the region, Cai Be is a retail market and it ends around mid-day; so try to visit it early or miss its vibrancy.
+If you seek for the authentic local life, experience the market at the most exciting moment and catch the liveliest scenery, you should get up early and come here before 8 AM.
 At sunrise, the market will be at its best; boasting its vibrant colors of fruits and vegetables; and the clattering sound of water, chatter and engines.